Gwinnett Tech IT Support - https://gwinnetttech.edu/

 The form link in the document makes it sound like a job application but it is all fake.

-If you see a message like this, please report them. spammail@gwinnetttech.edu
+If you see a message like this, please report them.
+Forward the message to spammail@gwinnetttech.edu

 See more examples of Email scams targeting Gwinnett Tech Students - Phish Bowl